 Common rotator cuff injuries include rotator cuff tendonitis, rotator cuff strain, and rotator cuff tears.

 What is a rotator cuff tear?

-A rotator cuff tear occurs when the tendon is no longer fully attached to the head of the humerus.
-The torn tendons begin fraying, and as the damage progresses, the tendon can completely tear.
+A rotator cuff tear occurs when the tendon partially or fully detaches from the head of the humerus.
+The torn tendons begin fraying and, as the damage progresses, the tendon can completely tear.

 Types of rotator cuff tears

 There are two types of rotator cuff tears:

 - Partial, or incomplete, tear: The tendon is damaged but not completely severed.

 - Full-thickness, or complete, tear: The tendon is separated from the bone, and there is essentially a hole in the tendon.

 What are the symptoms of a rotator cuff tear?

 Common symptoms for a rotator cuff tear include: